JonasAllenCodes/docker-nodejs-quickstart/README.md

 * Docker

 ## Install Project NPM Packages
 You will need to make a "package.json" file before starting this container.
-Optionally you can create the "package-lock.json" file now also.
+As an option, you can create the "package-lock.json" file now.
 If you look into the "Dockerfile", you will see it copies the files over into the container and runs `npm install`.
-Which will create the "package-lock.json" file, if not created yet.
+This will create the "package-lock.json" file, if not created yet.
 After that it copies the rest of the project files into the container and will finish initializing the container.

 > ### package.json Requirements
->> Your "package.json" will need to have a script that runs a command that runs your app.
+>> Your "package.json" will need to have a script that runs a command that will start your app.
 "Dockerfile" assumes your script name to run the script is "start".
 If you would like to use a different name you will need to update the "package.json" file accordingly.
-If you are not ready to have a "start" script within your "package.json" file, you can just comment out the line, `CMD ["npm", "start"]`, within the "Dockerfile".
+If you are not ready to have a "start" script within your "package.json" file, you can comment out the line, `CMD ["npm", "start"]`, within the "Dockerfile".

 ## Run Container from my Docker Cloud Repository
-**YOU MUST NOT CHANGE TO ALTERNATIVE METHODS FROM ABOVE TO RUN CONTAINER FROM MY CLOUD REPOSITORY**

-> **EXAMPLE: CHANGE NAME OF OR REMOVE "start" SCRIPT**

 Run in project directory on your command line:

 $ `docker run -p 29170:80 -d jonasallencodes/docker-nodejs-quickstart`

 If you want to run the container in detached mode (run in the background), make sure to include the -d tag.
-You will need the -p tag, this tag routes the exposed container port to the host machines port.
+Next you will need the -p tag, this tag routes the exposed container port to the host machines port.
 So "29170" is the port that is forwarding to the container's exposed port "80".
 You must keep the port "80" as it is the port exposed in the "Dockerfile".
 Now you may need to change the port being used on the host machine if it is already being used or for other reasons.
 To do so you only need to change "29170" in the above command.

 **IF YOU FOLLOW THIS METHOD YOU DO NOT NEED TO BUILD AND RUN THE CONTAINER ON YOUR MACHINE.**